Most Effective Acupressure Points for Toothache

 How can you relieve the toothache?

-You can do this by applying pressure to the following points to get relief from the pain quickly.
-There is no need to stimulate these points and only need to try it once to see what works best.
+You can relieve the pain by applying pressure to the following points.
+You do not need to stimulate these points; try it once to see what works best for you.

 Acupressure Points Face for Toothache